 The heart of teaching is the interactions between you and the kids.
 These are the moments you pictured when you imagined yourself in this career!
 Although. . . maybe in your imaginary classroom, the kids were making eye contact with you instead of looking at their phones?
 And maybe they were excited about, or at least turned in their assignments?
 Certainly, in this imaginary classroom of yours, you never felt like you were talking under water so that nobody could even hear you, and you never kinda-sorta hoped that a specific student would be absent.

-Certainly you did not feel like this:
+Certainly, when you imagined teaching, you did not imagine feeling like this:

 I recently assigned a project with specific requirements and a rubric.
 My kids worked so hard and were incredibly proud of their products.
 They made amazing things, but did not complete the written part of the project.
 Thus, many of them received very low grades, which made them quite discouraged.
 I’ve offered them the opportunity to make corrections, but I fear this is going to destroy their motivation to do great work for me.
 How do I combat this?